Learning from Regulatory Downgrades 2019/20

 - Structures and Subsidiaries

 It is essential to have a firm grip on complex structures and subsidiaries.
 Obviously this is driven, in part, by the Cosmopolitan experience but also by the increasingly diverse nature of the sector in setting up subsidiaries for tax efficiency and/or creating new lines of income.
 Boards should be aware that there are potential risks in complex structures and take account of the overall impact of that risk and potential impact on social housing run by the landlord.
-There have also arisen concerns about Registered Providers operating within a Group structure and how these need to ensure they are able to protect social housing assets.
+This includes clarity about apportionment of running costs.

 Broadacres HA Ltd